minecraftforum/rules-archive/rules/global/rules.markdown

     common spam posts are posting "tl:dr;", "+1", "this", posting image macros, and nothing but memes or images.
 These sort of posts really rustle our jimmies.

-* __Post Duplicate Threads__
+* __Post Duplicate Topics__

     Posting duplicate topics around the forum is considered spam.
-There is no need to clutter the forum by posting multiple instances of the same thread.
+There is no need to clutter the forum by posting multiple instances of the same topic.

 * __Reply to Inappropriate Content__